Son arrested in developer’s mysterious dog leash death

 DURHAM, N.C.
-(AP) — The mysterious death of a real estate developer found strangled with a dog leash nearby took unusual turn Friday when his teenage son was charged with killing him.
+(AP) — The mysterious death of a real estate developer found strangled with a dog leash nearby took an unusual turn Friday when his teenage son was charged with killing him.

 Durham Police said in a news release that Alexander Bishop, 16, was arrested Friday and charged with murder in the death of 60-year-old William Bishop.
 Bishop, who developed prominent real estate projects in Florida, had been living in North Carolina for the past decade.
 The teen will be prosecuted as an adult.